Come home to yourself

 • Unfortunately, no. Psilocybin is still a Federal Schedule I substance and cannot be covered by Medicare or private insurance.
 Currently all costs must be paid out-of-pocket.

-You may be eligible for a grant from the Psilocybin Access Fund.
+You may also be eligible for a grant from the Psilocybin Access Fund.

 Apply through the Sheri Eckert Foundation

 • To confirm your journey, a 25% non-refundable deposit is due 48 hours before your preparation session.
-The remaining balance for facilitator services is due 48 hours before your scheduled journey day.
+The remaining balance for facilitator services and service center room rental is due 48 hours before your scheduled journey day.

 Per Oregon law, psilocybin products must be paid for in cash at the service center on the day of your journey.

-• I understand that life happens.
-If you need to reschedule, please provide at least 72 hours notice so we can adjust your timeline with care.
-I’m happy to work with you to find a new date that fits.
+• I understand that life happens, and I aim to be as flexible as possible.
+If you need to reschedule a preparation or integration session, please provide at least 24–48 hours’ notice so we can adjust your timeline with care.

 • Oregon Psilocybin Services (OPS) is a section housed within the Oregon Health Authority Public Health Division’s Center for Health Protection.
 The Oregon Psilocybin Services Section implements Ballot Measure 109 (now codified as ORS 475A), which was passed in November 2020 and directs the Oregon Health Authority to license and regulate the manufacturing, transportation, delivery, sale, and purchase of psilocybin products and the provision of psilocybin services.